wh-alice/mig_visualstudio/vs/misc/specifiers-valid-only-at-the-beginning-of-a-declaration.md

 ---
-title: "Specifiers valid only at the beginning of a declaration | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Specifiers valid only at the beginning of a declaration" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"